Module 10.9: Zero Trust Architecture in Hybrid Cloud

 Section titled “Micro-Segmentation in Kubernetes”Pause and predict: If an attacker compromises a frontend pod in a default Kubernetes cluster, what prevents them from reaching the database pod directly?

-Micro-segmentation applies the Zero Trust principle of “assume breach” at the network level.
-Instead of a flat network where any pod can talk to any other pod, micro-segmentation restricts communication to only explicitly allowed paths.
+Micro-segmentation applies the Zero Trust principle of “assume breach” directly at the network level.
+Instead of a flat network where any pod can talk to any other pod across the cluster, micro-segmentation restricts communication to only the explicitly allowed and required paths.

 Defense in Depth with Network Policies